GaloisInc/BESSPIN-GFE/README.md

    `Bps/Par/Bits`.

    The UART is configured to have 8 data bits, 2 stop bits, no parity bits, and a baud rate of 115200.
-In the minicom settings, make sure hardware flow control is turned off.
+In the Minicom settings, make sure hardware flow control is turned off.
 Otherwise, the Linux terminal may not be responsive.
-4. In a new terminal, run gdb with `riscv64-unknown-elf-gdb $GFE_REPO/bootmem/build-bbl/bbl`.
+4. In a new terminal, run GDB with `riscv64-unknown-elf-gdb $GFE_REPO/bootmem/build-bbl/bbl`.
-5. Once gdb is open, type `target remote localhost:3333` to connect to OpenOCD.
-OpenOCD should give a message that it has accepted a gdb connection.
+5. Once GDB is open, type `target remote localhost:3333` to connect to OpenOCD.
+OpenOCD should give a message that it has accepted a GDB connection.
 6. On Bluespec processors, run `continue` then interrupt the processor with `Ctrl-C`.
 The Bluespec processors start in a halted state, and